The Woman using

 Existential therapy is best-placed to help them, according to the 66-year-old academic, because it is a “philosophical form of psychotherapy”, focused on how we create meaning in our lives and the inevitable external pressures we face.

-“It leads to an awareness of how new social change impacts specifically on people’s mental health,” Professor van Deurzen told me, “and we became aware very early on of how the Brexit referendum had particularly affected EU citizens in the UK.
-Often overnight they felt disenfranchised and homeless.”
+This type of therapy, according to Professor van Deurzen “leads to an awareness of how new social change impacts specifically on people’s mental health… and we became aware very early on of how the Brexit referendum had particularly affected EU citizens in the UK.
+Often overnight they felt disenfranchised and homeless”.

 The Emotional Support Service for Europeans is currently supporting around 100 people with counselling online and over the phone.
 It was set-up by Professor van Deurzen as a response to her own feelings, and those of other Europeans, following the EU referendum.